earthly/website/blog/_posts/2022-03-15-buf-protobuf.md

 ## `buf breaking`

-As my activity service evolves – as I add new features and role out new versions of it – something I need to keep in mind is backwards compatibility.
-It's not possible to instantly upgrade a gRPC service and all its clients.
-Instead I want to make sure that I don't introduce any breaking changes.
+As my activity service evolves – as I add new features and roll out new versions – I need all my changes to be backwards compatible.
+This is because it's impossible to upgrade a gRPC service and its clients instantly.
+So I need backwards compatibility to prevent downtime.
 That way, a new version of the service can receive and handle messages from a client using an earlier version of the protobuf definition.

 `buf breaking` is here to help me find breaking changes.
-In fact, it can show that the changes I just made above are breaking changes:
+For example, it can show that the changes I just made above are breaking changes:

 ~~~{.bash caption=">_"}

 > buf breaking --against "https://github.com/adamgordonbell/cloudservices.git#branch=main,subdir=activity-log"
 ~~~
+<figcaption>Using `buf breaking` to compare against main branch</figcaption>

 ~~~{.bash caption=""}
 api/v1/activity.proto:10:16: